-An easy, meal prep-able, and flavor-packed pinto bean salad with shiitakes, celery, and herbs.
+An easy, macrobiotic-inspired pinto bean salad.
 (Adapted from The Complete Vegan Cookbook)

 - 1 tablespoon extra virgin olive oil

 - 8 ounces shiitake mushrooms, stemmed and sliced

 - Fine sea salt and freshly ground black pepper, to taste